 Broken or Malfunctioning ID Badges

 While rare, there are instances where none of the above NED actions occurred, and an individual’s ID badge is not working correctly.
 Typically, this is the result of a broken ID badge (i.e., a physical defect with the badge itself).
-In these instances, DPSAC encourages the badge holder to make an appointment to visit an NIH badging facility where the badge can be tested.
-If the badge is indeed broken, DPSAC can print a new badge for the individual.
+In these instances, DPS encourages the badge holder to make an appointment to visit an NIH badging facility where the badge can be tested.
+If the badge is indeed broken, DPS can print a new badge for the individual.
 A new NED transaction is not required to address a broken badge.

 Back to Badge Services